nuvla/documentation/docs/docs/nuvla/advanced-usage/with-devices.md

 ```

 In the `command` above, we've added the discovery of the IP of the node
-(`NODE_IP`) your container is running on and publishes its ports from (`-P`
+(`NODE_IP`) your container runs on and from which it publishes its ports (`-P`
 parameter is used).
 You need to wrap your image's entry point into a script that
 would first publish `hostname` deployment parameter and then start your
 application.
-The full example of how to this must be done can be found
+The full example of how this must be done can be found
 [here](https://github.com/nuvla/example-jupyter/blob/master/s3-mount).
 Here is
 the link to
 [entrypoint](https://github.com/nuvla/example-jupyter/blob/master/s3-mount/nuvla-init.sh),